prestonharberts/fedora-40-configuration/docs/games/retroarch.md

 - Drivers
   - Video: Vulkan

+Quit and reopen Retroarch to save configuration, at this point.
 Update and change the following setting from the Online Updater:

 - Update Slang Shaders
 - On-Demand Thumbnail Downloads: On